Thinopus: History of research

 The fossil was discovered by paleontologist Charles Emerson Beecher south of the Allegheny River in Pleasant, Warren County, in Pennsylvania.
-After acquiring the fossil from Beecher, Othniel Charles Marsh of the Yale Museum published a brief note naming the new ichnotaxon Thinopus antiquus in October 16, 1896.
+After acquiring the fossil from Beecher, Othniel Charles Marsh of the Yale Museum published a brief note naming the new ichnotaxon Thinopus antiquus on October 16, 1896.
 The note was accompanied by a simple outline drawing.
 The specimen is part of the collection of the Yale Museum under the specimen number YPM 784.

 Marsh interpreted the impressions as the footprints of an amphibian, with the complex, two or three-toed impression pertaining to a left hind foot and the partial impression to a probable fore foot.
 This find was therefore the first fossil ascribed to a tetrapod (land vertebrate) from the Devonian, and therefore the oldest such fossil known.
 Marsh's interpretation was widely accepted until the 1930s.
 American Paleontologist Samuel Wendell Williston, in 1917, used Thinopus as the basis of his basal tetrapod group Protopoda, which fell into disuse since.

 American physician Dudley J. Morton, in 1926, argued that the foot of Thinopus was clearly separated from its leg, indicating an elevated position of the body and limbs, and a clear adaptation to locomotion on land.
 He stated that these features "remove Thinopus by a wide margin from the earliest stages of the transition from an aquatic to a terrestrial habitation", which pushes back the origin of tetrapods well into the Devonian, and possibly even Silurian.
 Morton noted that Thinopus only showed three digit impressions, which is at odds with the five-toed condition inferred for the original tetrapod.
 He consequently argued that the five-toed stage might have evolved only later during tetrapod evolution.
 Alternatively, he suggested that two additional digits might have originally been impressed between the two larger digits but were not preserved, resulting in a five-toed foot.
 Morton further suggested that the digits would have been outwards directed during walking.

 In 1935, Austrian paleontologist Othenio Abel became the first to question the interpretation of Thinopus as a footprint, after studying the specimen during a research visit in Yale University in 1925.
 Abel concluded that different interpretations are possible, and found that an identification as the impressions of coprolites (fossilized feces) of a fish would be as likely as its interpretation as a footprint.
 American zoologist and paleontologist William King Gregory, in 1951, instead interpreted the complex impression as that of the front fin of the lobe-finned fish Eusthenopteron.
 In a 2015 review, American paleontologist Spencer G. Lucas agreed with Abel's interpretation, noting that it closely resembles coprolites from the Early Mississippian of Nova Scotia, which were likely produced by fish.
 He further argued that Thinopus does not fit what is now known about the anatomy of early tetrapods; that it lacks symmetry and other features expected for a footprint; and that the overhanging margins rather indicate that it is an impression of a rounded object.
 Lucas argued that this makes Thinopus the earliest fish coprolite ichnotaxon that was named.